allink/allink-core-static/README.md

 # Changelog

+## 7.3.2017

+- `tingle.js` close button is now working properly when multiple tingle instances are present.
+- In progress: Static files of default social icons defined `allink-core` will soon be moved to `allink-core-static`

 ## 6.3.2017

 - All `input` fields with the `maxlength` attribute are now forcefully limitted via the `initFormModifications` function.